-WHAT’S THE SCOOP?
-If you’re in need of a gorgeous getaway in the rolling hills of Hampshire, look no further than The Hawk Inn.
-This super country inn, owned by the Upham Pub Company, is located in the peaceful village of Amport and prides itself on its contemporary rooms and modern British menu.
+Keen to escape to the rolling hills of Hampshire?
+Look no further than The Hawk Inn in Amport.
+This country pub, owned by the Upham Pub Company, prides itself on its contemporary rooms and modern British menu.

 Dogs are welcome to stay in the rooms for £20 per night and the bar area is also very pet-friendly.
 Handily, poo bins outside are clearly marked, too.
 For more information about Upham Pubs’ pet policy, click here.

-AND WHEN I’M DOG TIRED?
-Book one of the nine stylish bedrooms, which come in three grades – standard, family and superior.
+There are nine stylish bedrooms, which come in three grades – standard, family and superior.
 We stayed in Room Seven, which boasted a comfy kingsize bed as well as a separate lounge area with a selection of books.
 Directly above the bar, it had great views of the beer garden and surrounding countryside.
 We could hear horses, ducks and sheep out in the fields, which was lovely!

-HOW ARE THE SCOOBY SNACKS?
 Delicious.
 The Hawk is renowned for its food and the pub is rightly proud of its menu, which features British classics with a modern twist.
 Wherever possible, meals are made using locally sourced ingredients and served in the wood-panelled restaurant, which has a Scandi feel to it.
 You can also enjoy meals in the bar area, where you can sink into a leather sofa and enjoy a selection of newspapers.

 We were lucky enough to stay on a Sunday so could enjoy The Hawk’s delicious roast dinners (£15.95).
 We also sampled the spinach, mushroom and lentil stew with sweet potato (£13.50) and the desserts, including sticky toffee pudding (£6.50), were to die for.